kestrel614/PersoNaLP/litreview/text-personality.md

         * Personality features pf
     * (Constant) From literature
         * A set of rules A defining mapping (or rather, association) between personality and text features
-2. Algorithm for generating response (plenty available)
+2. Algorithm for generating response (plenty available ⇒ XM : details ?)
     * Input: x
     * Output: a personality-wise neutral response w
 3. Engine for "translation"